Quantum-classical eigensolver using multiscale entanglement renormalization: Different Trotter-gate parametrizations and XX -TMERA

 \section{Different Trotter-gate parametrizations and \texorpdfstring{$XX$}{XX}-TMERA}

 The CNOT and CAN parametrizations for the Trotter gates of the TMERA are equivalent to the parametrization-free representation as $\U(4)$ unitaries, and, up to an irrelevant phase factor, one can transform between the parametrizations as described in Refs.~\cite{Shende2004-69,Kraus2001-63}.
-This equivalence is tested and confirmed by optimizing TMERA for the 1D transverse-field Ising model while scanning forth and back on the parameter interval $g\in [0.75,1.25]$.
+This equivalence is tested and confirmed by optimizing TMERA for the 1D transverse-field Ising model \eqref{eq:tIsing} while scanning forth and back on the parameter interval $g\in [0.75,1.25]$.
 Starting at $g=1.25$, the optimization was initialized by a product state with $|\phi\ket=\hR_{\hs^z}(\frac{\pi}{4})\hR_{\hs^y}(\frac{\pi}{4})\hR_{\hs^z}(\frac{\pi}{4})|0\ket$ on every site.
 Figure~\ref{fig:scanning} shows the accuracies of the energy densities $e$ during the scanning procedure for TMERA in the CNOT and CAN parametrizations as well as the parametrization-free form (``Riemannian'').
 The results are compared to the corresponding fMERA optimization.
 The Euclidean L-BFGS algorithm \cite{Nocedal2006,Liu1989-45} was employed for the TMERA in the CAN and CNOT parametrizations and the Riemannian L-BFGS algorithm, as discussed in Appx.~\ref{sec:Riemannian}, was employed for the parametrization-free TMERA and fMERA.
 In all cases, the L-BFGS parameters were chosen as $\veps=10^{-12}$, $\ell=9$, $c_1=0.1$, and $c_2=0.9$.

 Although different TMERA parametrizations show differing energies in the early stages of the scanning procedure, they quickly converge.
 Without scanning, the parametrization-free TMERA is somewhat favorable.
 The explicit parametrizations in terms of rotation angles are more prone to getting stuck in local minima, whereas the local minima and saddle points for the parametrization-free form are entirely due to the structure of the TMERA manifold and the Hamiltonian.
 For random initial states, the parametrization-free form shows better convergence than the CNOT and CAN forms.
-As a simple example, note that the product state $|0\ket^{\otimes N}$ is a stationary point for the CAN parametrization.
+As a simple example, note that the product state $|0\ket^{\otimes N}$ is a stationary point in the energy landscape of the transverse Ising model \eqref{eq:tIsing} in the CAN parametrization.
 The data in Fig.~\ref{fig:tIsing} was obtained by Riemannian optimization.